 Rationale for Administration by a Single, Independent Statewide Administrator

-In order to successfully carry out the Commission’s MT agenda, the functions of program selection, design, and management should be carried out by a single, Independent Statewide Administrator, which we will refer to as the MTA (Independent Statewide).
+In order to successfully carry out the Commission’s MT agenda, the functions of program selection, design, and management should be carried out by a Single, Independent Statewide Administrator, which we will refer to as the MTA (Independent Statewide).
 The MTA (Independent Statewide)’s purpose is to centralize the core functions associated with running an MT program within a single organization.
 These functions may include program design, evaluation preparedness and ongoing real-time evaluation, and the day-to-day management and coordination of MTIs; management of the overall MT portfolio; and the monitoring of relevant markets in order to identify future opportunities and gain the strategic information needed to flexibly adapt the MT portfolio and ensure that MTIs are relevant.
 The MTA (Independent Statewide) will also be responsible for bidding out implementation work as needed.
+See Figure 4.

 Figure 4: Schematic of Stakeholder Roles & Responsibilities Under a Single, Independent Statewide Administrator